 Plan your course registration properly by checking the class schedule and the course syllabi carefully.
 Neither registration of two courses which have overlapping schedules (even if only partially), nor registration of courses from which you have obtained credits will be allowed.
+Note that the courses earned the credits after enrollment and with the same code but provided in different languages (e.g. K211 and K211E) are regarded just as the same.

-Note that Ishikawa Campus students must take courses held at the Ishikawa Campus, and students in the program for Working Professionals in Tokyo must take courses held at the Tokyo Satellite.
+Ishikawa Campus students must take courses held at the Ishikawa Campus, and students in the program for Working Professionals in Tokyo must take courses held at the Tokyo Satellite.
 You must also register online for non-credit courses in order to attend them.